berkeley-scf/r-bootcamp-fall-2020/README.md

 Location: online on Zoom, Zoom link to be provided at a later date.

 Time:
-  - Monday, August 10 - Friday August 14
+  - Monday, August 10 - Thursday August 13
   - 8:30 am - 1 pm

 Exact hours are tentative.
 We may end a bit before 1 pm and Friday may be a special topics session.